haoqunjiang/haoqunjiang/README.md

 #### Hi there 👋

-I'm Haoqun Jiang from the Vue.js core team.
-I worked full-time on open source for Vue.js from 2018 to 2024.
+I'm Haoqun Jiang, a member of the Vue.js core team.
+From 2018 to 2024, I worked full-time on open source for Vue.js.
 I help maintain several Vue.js build tools and contribute to Vite, aiming to assist Vue.js users in navigating the fast-evolving web tooling landscape.

 As of July 2024, I'm taking a break from most of my open-source work to recover from burnout.